K. S. Ashoka

 K. S. Ashoka known as Ashoka is an Indian director and writer.
 He became popular after his debut movie 6-5=2.
 It was the first found footage movie in Kannada.
-With the success of 6-5=2, the movie was remade in Hindi with same title and released in 2014 by different director.
-In Telugu, it was dubbed and released as Chitram Kadu Nizam.
-K S Ashoka directed a second movie, Dia, which was critically acclaimed and commercially successful.
+He directed a second movie, Dia, which was critically acclaimed and commercially successful.

 Early life

-With an engineering degree from Sri Jayachamarajendra College of Engineering (SJCE) in Mysuru, Ashoka was working at Citi Bank India where he found his colleague D Krishna Chaitanya as his first movie producer.
+With an engineering degree from Sri Jayachamarajendra College of Engineering (SJCE) in Mysuru, Ashoka was working at Citibank India where he found his colleague D Krishna Chaitanya as his first movie producer.
 Following the success of 6-5=2 they again collaborated to work together for the next movie Dia.